Pharmacology and Toxicology

 Norma C. Adragna, regulation of endothelial cell ion transport

 John M. Frazier, predictive toxicokinetics

-James B. Lucot, neuro/behavioral pharmacology, stress-toxicity interactions
+James B. Lucot (program director), neuro/behavioral pharmacology, stress-toxicity interactions

 Thomas D. Lockwood, regulation of cellular proteolysis, control of cardiac blood flow

 Javier E. Stern, neurophysiology/neuroanatomy, peptidergic regulation of ion channels

 Yanfang Chen, Ccrdiovascular diseases hypertension and stroke, molecular physiology